Journal of Advanced Biotechnology and Experimental Therapeutics

 5. Case report

 Organization of main article file: Line and page numbers should be inserted starting from the beginning.
-Text should be double-spaced, and font to be New Times Roman/Arial (size-12).
-Manuscripts should be presented in the following order (omitting sections inappropriate for specific article types e.g. Methods for Reviews): (i) Title page, (ii) Abstract and Keywords, (iii) Introduction, (iv) Materials and Methods, (v) Results, (vi) Discussion, (vii) Acknowledgements>Conflicts of interest>Authors contribution, (viii) References, (ix) Figure legends, (x) Tables (each table complete with title and footnotes) and (xi) Figures. (xii) Supplementary methods & materials, figure legends, and tables (if any).
+Text should be double-spaced, and font to be New Times Roman (size-12).
+Manuscripts should be presented in the following order (omitting sections inappropriate for specific article types e.g. Methods for Reviews): (i) Title page, (ii) Abstract and Keywords, (iii) Introduction, (iv) Materials and Methods, (v) Results, (vi) Discussion, (vii) Acknowledgements>Conflicts of interest>Authors contribution, (viii) References, (ix) Figure legends, (x) Tables (each table complete with title and footnotes), and (xi) Supplementary methods & materials, figure legends, and tables (if any).
+Figure files could be inserted at the end of the main article file or separately in submission system.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.
 In some case, (v) and (vi) can be written together.
+Schematic diagram of summary or abstract is highly recommended for original/review articles.

 1. Original article